cea-trust-platform/cea-trust-platform.github.io/simulation.md

 	/* NEITHER IS THIS

 In this section, we will consider an example of a test case where all the steps required to write the corresponding data file will be detailed.
 The selected example is a 2D flow around a square obstacle in an open domain (Von Karman vortex street).
-We recomment to use the SI units for all quantities (velocity, viscosity, etc...)
+We recommend to use the SI units for all quantities (velocity, viscosity, etc.).

-# Step 1 : Create an empty data file
+# Step 1: Create an empty data file

 Create an empty data file named Obstacle.data in an empty Obstacle repository.

-# Step 2 : Create your mesh
+# Step 2: Create your mesh

 Prepare a meshed domain that will be used in the simulation.
 In this example, a mesh named `Mesh` defined on a domain named `dom` and written in a MED file named `Mesh.med` is used.
 The MED file includes five boundaries: